 Ingenuity Inc., an organization that works to improve and expand arts education in Chicago, released its annual progress report surveying arts education in Chicago Public Schools.
 Considering that earlier this year, Illinois’ public school districts were $20 billion in debt, Ingenuity’s findings may surprise you.

 In 2013, CPS announced its Arts Education Plan, which states: “Through a comprehensive and sequential study of visual art, music, dance, and theater from Pre K-12th grade, all Chicago Public School students will have the opportunity to develop into innovative thinkers and creative problem solvers who are capable of expressing themselves, understanding others and contributing to their city’s culture and economy for years to come.”

-Now, Ingenuity reports that that more than two-thirds of Chicago Public Schools students attend a school “strong” or “excelling” in the arts.
+Now, Ingenuity reports that more than two-thirds of Chicago Public Schools students attend a school “strong” or “excelling” in the arts.
 What does it mean to be strong or excelling?
-Ingenuity gave schools a Creative Schools Certification rating, a four point scale they developed ranging from emerging to excelling.
+Ingenuity gave schools a Creative Schools Certification rating, a four-point scale they developed ranging from emerging to excelling.

 In addition to an increase in the number of “strong” and “excelling” schools, Ingenuity’s report indicated increases in the number of arts instructors in schools, as well as an increase in the number of minutes elementary schools provide arts instruction per week.

 Ingenuity also found that 96% of elementary school students have access to arts instruction, while 59% of schools provide students with 120 minutes of weekly arts instruction.

 Almost all schools – 96% – benefited from community partnerships with professional arts organizations such as the Joffrey Ballet and the Chicago Symphony Orchestra.
 In total, Ingenuity identified 579 arts partners that work with CPS students.